vividf/CalibrationTools/calibrators/marker_radar_lidar_calibrator/README.md

 - While extracting the background model, ensure that no reflector, person, or moving object is present in the calibration area.

-- The calibrator provides a button to delete any mismatched pairs (e.g., an object detected by both radar and lidar).
-However, some outliers may not be easily detectable by human eyes, leading to inaccurate results as the calibration proceeds even with these anomalies present.
-Future enhancements will aim to improve outlier detection, thereby refining the calibration accuracy.

 - The calibrator should be able to handle different lidar and radar sensors.
-So far, We calibrated the Velodyne VLS-128 lidar sensor, Pandar-40P lidar sensor, and ARS 408 radar sensor with good calibration results.
+So far, We calibrated the Velodyne VLS-128 lidar sensor, Pandar-40P lidar sensor, ARS 408 radar sensor, and ARS 548 radar sensor with good calibration results.

 ## Pro tips/recommendations